 Raptors 905 Overview

-Raptors 905 is a Canadian professional basketball team competing in the NBA G League.
-Based in Mississauga, Ontario, the team serves as the official developmental squad for the Toronto Raptors.
-Established in 2015, Raptors 905 play their home games primarily at the Paramount Fine Foods Centre, with occasional games at Scotiabank Arena.
-Owned by Maple Leaf Sports & Entertainment, the team is recognized for being the first NBA G League franchise located outside the United States.
-Their team colors are red, black, silver, gold, and white, reflecting a bold and dynamic identity.
+Raptors 905 are a Canadian professional basketball team based in Mississauga, Ontario, that competes in the NBA G League as the affiliate of the Toronto Raptors.
+Established in 2015, the team plays home games at the Paramount Fine Foods Centre, with occasional games at Scotiabank Arena in Toronto.
+Raptors 905 made history as the first NBA G League team located outside the United States, serving as the primary developmental squad for the Toronto Raptors organization.
+The team won its first and only championship in 2017, defeating the Rio Grande Valley Vipers in the finals.
+Their colors are red, black, silver, gold, and white, representing both the Toronto Raptors brand and the Greater Toronto Area identity.

 Founding and Organizational Origins